tychosoft/moderncli/README.md

 package is "Modern C++" Library Interfaces.
 Moderncli is meant to support C++ 17 or later.

+Most moderncli headers are meant to be usable stand-alone and provide generic cross-platform low level wrappers around common system features.
+This makes it easier to include just what you need without drawing in additional headers you may not be using.
+This also makes it easy to substitute other common C++ libraries without having to include duplication functionality from moderncli.

 Moderncli requires CMake to build.
 It should build and work with GCC (9 or later), with Clang (14? or later), and MSVC.
 Besides GNU/Linux and BSD systems, Moderncli is portable to and can support the MingW platform target as